Since the arrival of COVID-19 many people have discovered the pros and cons of working from home.

 Separating work and life

 I think this is a personal thing and it also relates to how much you enjoy your work.
 If you enjoy your work it doesn’t really interfere with the rest of life, indeed, it enhances it.
-It is a good idea to have a dedicated work space that you can close or otherwise screen off which will keep the spectre of work at bay.
+If you have a problem with this it is a good idea to have a dedicated work space that you can close or otherwise screen off which will keep the spectre of work at bay.

 The waste of work